Give us a missed call on

 +91 626 955 5606

 GSTR-4 is a crucial Goods and Services Tax (GST) return form for businesses operating under the Composition Scheme in India.
-But what is GSTR-4 exactly?
-It’s a quarterly return that GST composition taxpayers must file to report their business transactions.
+It is an annual return that GST composition taxpayers must file to report their business transactions.
 This form plays a vital role in simplifying GST compliance for small businesses.

 Grow Your Business

-Understanding what GSTR-4 is and how it works is essential for composition dealers.
-This GST return form allows them to report their turnover, pay taxes, and maintain compliance with Goods and Services Tax regulations.
+Understanding what this GST returns is and how it works is essential for composition dealers.
+This GST return form allows them to report their turnover, declare tax liability for the financial year, and maintain compliance with Goods and Services Tax regulations.
 By filing GSTR-4, businesses can enjoy the benefits of the Composition Scheme while fulfilling their GST obligations.

 Applicable GST charges for composition dealers vary based on the nature of their business: